apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**US revokes licences for supply of chips to China's Huawei**
+**Cleveland Cavaliers @ Boston Celtics Game 1 | #NBAplayoffs presented by Google Pixel Live Scoreboard**

-You can read more about it [here](https://www.ft.com/content/cf965960-b083-49ee-bae1-6ce95fe872a3).
+You can read more about it [here](https://families.google.com/service-restricted).

 ## Requirements
 - Python 3.8